-Answer the questions about your CVSP activities and briefly describe the State's commercial motor vehicle (CMV) enforcement program funded by the MCSAP grant.
+Answer the questions about your CVSP initiatives and briefly describe the State's commercial motor vehicle (CMV) enforcement program funded by the MCSAP grant.
+For questions answered "Yes", describe your State's initiatives and indicate if more details are provided in other CVSP sections.
 Please do not include activities or expenses associated with any other FMCSA grant program.